acend/quarkus-techlab/content/en/docs/10.0/104_processor-build-steps.md

 In the previous section we created our extension configuration.
 Earlier we have written our runtime code which accesses the `BuildInfo` object.
 However, at this time this information has not yet been collected.

-In this section we will complete our `AppinfoProcessor`:
+In this section we will complete our `TechlabExtensionAppinfoProcessor`:

 * Collect the information `buildTime`
 * Read and store the `builtFor` configuration value